bbepis/XUnity.AutoTranslator/README.md

  1. Download XUnity.AutoTranslator-ReiPatcher-{VERSION}.zip from [releases](../../releases).
  2. Extract directly into the game directory, such that "SetupReiPatcherAndAutoTranslator.exe" is placed alongside other exe files.
  3. Execute "SetupReiPatcherAndAutoTranslator.exe".
 This will setup up ReiPatcher correctly.
- 4. Execute the shortcut {GameExeName}.lnk that was created besides existing executables.
+ 4. Execute the shortcut {GameExeName} (Patch and Run).lnk that was created besides existing executables.
 This will patch and launch the game.
  5. From now on you can launch the game from the {GameExeName}.exe instead.

 The file structure should like like this